Vulkan Environment for SPIR-V

 Correctly Rounded

-Operations described as correctly rounded will return the infinitely precise result, x, rounded so as to be representable in floating-point.
-The rounding mode is not specified, unless the entry point is declared with the RoundingModeRTE or the RoundingModeRTZ Execution Mode.
-These execution modes affect only correctly rounded SPIR-V instructions.
-These execution modes do not affect OpQuantizeToF16 and PackHalf2x16.
-If the rounding mode is not specified then this rounding is implementation specific, subject to the following rules.
+Operations described as correctly rounded with implementation-defined rounding mode will return the infinitely precise result, x, rounded so as to be representable in floating-point.
 If x is exactly representable then x will be returned.
 Otherwise, either the floating-point value closest to and no less than x or the value closest to and no greater than x will be returned.
+Which value is chosen is implementation-defined.

 ULP